 She has taught dance in inclusive, community and educational contexts, and is currently developing her practice with older people as a dancer and teacher, including those living with dementia or Parkinson’s - with Ascendance and Yorkshire Dance.

-We're very excited to welcome the wonderful Abigail to the Ascendance team!
+We're very excited to welcome the wonderful Emma Hindley to the team.

 Natalie is one of our most versatile freelancers at Ascendance, and is a wiz at hosting and teaching on our Dance with Parkinson’s Zoom Programme.
 Natalie has taken over the Social Media for the charity and we are enjoying a fresh new look and feel.
 Natalie joined us through Zoom during Lockdown and we can’t wait to meet her face – to face one day!